jon-jacky/Piety/doc/utilities.md

 * **Source**
 The component is written in Python.

+* **API**
+The component provides an Application Programming Interface: Python classes and functions that can be called from a user's Python program to invoke component behavior.

+* **Binding**
+The component is a library written in another language, with a Python API as an alternative to the native API.

 * **Wrapper**
 The component is a program whose core is written in another language, that is invoked by a Python wrapper.